brucedkyle/architectures/docs/supplychain/disasterreadiness.md

 [*Red Hat Intgration*](https://www.redhat.com/en/products/integration) is a comprehensive set of integration and messaging technologies to connect applications and data across hybrid infrastructures.
 It is an agile, distributed, containerized, and API-centric solution.
 It provides service composition and orchestration, application connectivity and data transformation, real-time message streaming, change data capture, and API management.

+[*IBM MQ Advanced*](https://www.ibm.com/products/mq/advanced) protects your growing volumes of data with superior security, including true end-to-end encryption.
+With IBM® MQ Advanced middleware, you can more easily implement reliable business continuity mechanisms to stay up and running.
+Share data across environments with ease; you can deploy certified containers for Red Hat® OpenShift® with one click.

 ### Supply Assurance Platform

 [*IBM Supply Chain Control Tower*](https://www.ibm.com/products/supply-chain-intelligence-suite) provides actionable visibility to orchestrate your end-to-end supply chain network, identify and understand the impact of external events to predict disruptions, and take actions based on recommendations to mitigate the upstream and downstream effects.